- Sleep inertia is the groggy feeling upon waking, caused by abrupt disruption of sleep.

 - Impaired spatial memory

-The cause of sleep inertia is unknown, but there are three common theories explaining sleep inertia.
+The exact cause of sleep inertia is unknown, but there are three common theories explaining sleep inertia.

-Increase in Delta Waves: Some research suggests that sleep inertia is caused by an increase in delta waves in the posterior part of the brain.
-Delta waves, or slow waves, are most commonly seen in the non-rapid eye movement stage of sleep.
-Delta waves are more likely to be increased after periods of sleep deprivation or loss.
-It may be that sleep inertia occurs when the brain has not yet reduced delta waves in preparation for waking up or is jarred awake during a non-rapid eye movement stage of sleep.
+Some research suggests that sleep inertia is caused by an increase in delta waves in the posterior part of the brain.
+Delta waves, or slow waves, are most commonly seen in the non-rapid eye movement (NREM) stage of sleep.
+Delta waves are more likely to increase after periods of sleep deprivation or loss.
+Sleep inertia may occur when the brain has not yet reduced delta waves in preparation for waking up, or is suddenly awoken during NREM sleep.

-High Levels of Adenosine: Adenosine, a nucleic acid compound found in the brain, is a pivotal part in sleep and wakefulness.
+Adenosine, a nucleic acid compound found in the brain, plays a pivotal role in sleep and wakefulness.
 Upon waking, adenosine levels should be low.
-Research suggests that sleep inertia could be caused by high levels of adenosine upon waking due to prolonged sleep deprivation.
+Research suggests that sleep inertia could be caused by high levels of adenosine upon waking.

-Reduced Blood Flow: The body’s blood flow to the brain follows a pattern corresponding to sleep cycles, with blood flow to the brain increasing or decreasing depending on the stage of sleep.
+The body’s blood flow to the brain follows a pattern corresponding to sleep cycles, increasing or decreasing depending on the stage of sleep.
 Chronic fatigue syndrome (CFS) is linked to reduced cerebral blood flow.
 CFS symptoms are similar to sleep inertia, and it may be that a reduction in blood flow upon waking results in sleep inertia symptoms.
 However, more research needs to be done to support this concept.

 Keeping a sleep journal may also provide your doctor insight into your sleeping patterns.
 Record times you sleep, as well as how you feel when you wake and any symptoms you experience.
-You may also want to check in with a partner for insight into your sleep and wake patterns.
+It can also be useful to check in with a partner for insight into your sleep and wake patterns.
 If you can pinpoint a trigger for your sleep inertia, like excessive caffeine use or inconsistent sleeping patterns, it may help to make lifestyle adjustments and record any change.

 Although the exact cause of sleep inertia is unknown, there are ways you can adjust your lifestyle to facilitate better sleep and increase wakefulness.

-- Caffeine Intake: Reaching for a cup of coffee or energy drink may help you feel more awake in the morning.
-A desire for increased alertness might be why, worldwide, over 1.6 billion cups of coffee are consumed each day.
+- Caffeine intake: Reaching for a cup of coffee or energy drink may help you feel more awake in the morning.
 Caffeine works by blocking adenosine receptors in the brain, which increases wakefulness and alertness.
 However, too much caffeine may negatively impact your sleep.

-- Light Restriction: Keeping your sleep and wake cycles in alignment with the natural rise and fall of the sun may help reduce sleep inertia.
-Studies show that artificial light can impact the body’s natural circadian rhythm and disrupt sleep when viewed later in the day.
-Adjusting the light in your bedroom through room darkening curtains may help you get more restful sleep.
+- Light restriction: Keeping your sleep and wake cycles in alignment with the natural rise and fall of the sun may help reduce sleep inertia.
+Studies show that artificial light can impact the body’s natural circadian rhythm and disrupt sleep when exposed later in the day.
+Adjusting the light in your bedroom with blackout curtains may help you get more restful sleep.

-- Temperature Adjustments: Sleeping in a room that is too hot prevents your body from cooling before sleep, resulting in fatigue.
-Try adding a quiet fan to your room or adjust the blankets on your bed.
+- Temperature adjustments: Sleeping in a room that is too hot prevents your body from cooling before sleep, resulting in fatigue.
+Try adding a quiet fan to your room or sleep with lighter, breathable blankets.
 During summer, consider investing in a small air conditioner unit or lightweight pajamas.

-- Gentle Waking: Many alarm clocks can be jarring and loud, which could increase feelings of confusion or grogginess upon waking.
+- Gentle waking: Many alarm clocks can be jarring and loud, which could exacerbate feelings of confusion or grogginess upon waking.
 Try opting for a smart alarm clock app that registers when you are in a light state of sleep.
 Or, try a sunrise alarm that wakes you with gradually increasing light and gentle sounds.

 Additional Sleep Tips

-- Pick the Right Bedding: Invest in a new mattress and bedding that is comfortable for you.
-Research has found that people who upgraded their mattress and bedding experienced less pain and had an increase in sleep quality.
+- Pick the right bedding: Find the best mattress and bedding to feel comfortable at night.
+Research has found that those who upgraded their mattress and bedding experienced less pain and an increase in sleep quality.

-- Diffuse Essential Oils: There is evidence to suggest that scents like lavender have a calming effect and promote relaxation .
+- Diffuse essential oils: Evidence suggests that scents like lavender have a calming effect and promote relaxation .

-- Exercise Daily: Exercise has been shown to have a positive impact on sleep quality.
-For best results, try to avoid exercising right before bed.
+- Exercise daily: Exercise has been shown to have a positive impact on sleep quality.
+For best results, try to avoid high-impact exercise right before bed.

-- Avoid Alcohol and Smoking: Drinking alcohol in excess can increase your risk for heartburn, which can impact your ability to comfortably fall asleep.
-Smoking has been associated with sleeping problems such as trouble falling asleep and low sleep satisfaction.
+- Avoid alcohol and smoking: Drinking alcohol in excess can impact the quality of your sleep.
+Smoking has been associated with sleeping problems, including trouble falling asleep and low sleep satisfaction.